kp-8111/Msg_via_api/README.md

 bash
 Copy code
 python manage.py runserver
-Open your browser and go to http://127.0.0.1:8000/ to see the application in action.
+Access the application: Open your browser and go to http://127.0.0.1:8000/ to see the homepage with a random quote.

 Usage
 Visit the homepage to see a random quote fetched from the ZenQuotes API.